jpmorganchase/Phantom/DEVELOPER-GUIDE.md

 ## Building Documentation Pages

-To build the documentation pages for either Mercury or Phantom, go to the respective package subdirectory and run the following:
+To build the documentation pages for Phantom run the following:

 ```sh
 make doc